StanfordLegion/legion/language/README.md

 ## Using

-From the Legion shell, run the following command to import the
+From the Regent shell, run the following command to import the
 language:

     import "legion"

-This imports the Legion compiler into scope and adds hooks to the Legion compiler to the Terra parser so that you can start writing Legion code.
+This imports the Regent compiler into scope and adds hooks to the Regent compiler to the Terra parser so that you can start writing Regent code.

 ## Tests